SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_5/decisions.md

 ---

-## 8. CI/CD (Continuous Integration & Deployment)
+## 6. CI/CD (Continuous Integration & Deployment)

-### 8.1 Purpose
+### 6.1 Purpose

-CI/CD automates the deployment process, converting it from a manual, environment-dependent workflow into a version-controlled, reproducible pipeline.
+CI/CD automates the deployment process, transforming it from a manual, environment-dependent workflow into a version-controlled and reproducible pipeline.

-Without CI/CD, deployment depends on:
+Without CI/CD, deployment relies on:

-- Local machine state
+- Local machine configuration
-- Manual CLI commands
+- Manual execution of CLI commands
-- Correct sequencing of steps
+- Correct sequencing of build and deploy steps

-CI/CD removes this dependency by ensuring that every deployment:
+CI/CD removes these dependencies by ensuring that deployments:

-- Is triggered from source control
+- Are triggered directly from source control (GitHub)
-- Follows a fixed, repeatable process
+- Follow a fixed and repeatable process
-- Produces consistent results across environments
+- Produce consistent results across environments

+As a result:

+- Deployment is fully automated
+- No manual intervention is required
+- The deployed system always reflects the latest committed code

-This does not change the system itself, it automates how the system is built and deployed.
+CI/CD does not introduce new functionality to the system—it standardises and automates how the system is built and deployed.

 ---

-### 8.2 Role in the Deployment Pipeline
+### 6.2 Role in the Deployment Pipeline

-CI/CD sits on top of the existing deployment process:
+CI/CD orchestrates the existing deployment components into a single automated workflow:

-- Docker defines the runtime
+- Docker defines the application runtime
+- Cloud Build builds the container image
+- Container Registry (`gcr.io`) stores the image
-- Cloud Run hosts the service
+- Cloud Run deploys and serves the application
-- CI/CD automates build and deployment

-Resulting flow:
+End-to-end flow:

 ```text
 Code change → GitHub push → CI/CD pipeline → Build → Deploy → Live API
 ```

-This ensures that any change to the codebase results in a consistent rebuild and redeployment of the service.
+This ensures that every code change triggers:

+1. A fresh container build
+2. A new image pushed to the registry
+3. Deployment of a new Cloud Run revision

+Key outcomes:

+- **Reproducibility:** Identical deployments from the same codebase
+- **Reliability:** Eliminates manual errors in deployment steps
+- **Traceability:** Deployments are linked to specific commits
+- **Scalability:** Supports future updates without changing the deployment process

+Although CI/CD is not strictly required for a static system, it demonstrates the ability to implement production-grade deployment workflows and operationalise machine learning systems.

 ---

-### 8.3 Workflow Overview (GitHub Actions)
+### 6.3 Workflow Overview (GitHub Actions)

 The pipeline is defined in: `.github/workflows/deploy.yaml`